brookep1/OpenYT3D/README.md

 - You give it the video URL or ID and streams directly from Youtube, *you don't have to wait to download it first* then play it.
 - The video does not have to be tagged in Youtube as a 3D video first.
 It will accept and play any Half SBS video that is posted.
+- Also supports VIMEO and any other streaming media site that is supported by youtube-dl.exe.
 - No need for an HTML5 browser.
 No Flash.
 And no special plugins necessary.
 It does not use your browser at all.
 - Also no fancy .NET libraries or similar.
 Fancy GUI's are old school.
 Simple text screens are the future.